ajh11g/okbrute/README.md

 # okbrute.py

 ## Description
 Simple python script to test credentials against an Okta hosted Sign-In widget.
 Just supply the subdomain (`<target>.okta.com`), username(s), and password(s) and it'll take care of the rest.

+## Requirements
-Only uses the Python standard library.
+Only needs the `requests` library.
+Install with `pip install requests`.

 ## Options